 Server-Side Scripting vs Client-Side Scripting

 There are two types of scripting languages: server side and client side.
-The only significant difference between the two is that the former requires a server for its processing.
+The only significant difference between client-side scripting vs server-side scripting is that the former requires a server for its processing.

 Server-side scripting languages run on a web server.
 When a client sends a request, the server responds by sending content via HTTP.
-In contrast, client-side scripting languages run on the client end—on their web browser.
+In contrast, client-side scripting languages run on the client end, which means they run on their web browser.

 The benefit of client-side scripts is that they can reduce demand on the server, allowing web pages to load faster.
-Whereas, one significant benefit of server-side scripts is they are not viewable by the public like client-side scripts are.
+Whereas, one significant benefit of a server-side scripting language is that it is not viewable by the public like client-side scripts are.

-When trying to decide which way to go on a project, keep in mind that client-side scripting is more focused on user interface and functionality.
-Conversely, server-side scripting focuses on faster processing, access to data, and resolving errors.
+When trying to decide which way to go on a project, client-side scripting vs server-side scripting, keep in mind that the client side is more focused on user interface and functionality.
+Conversely, server-side scripting is the type of scripting language that focuses on faster processing, access to data, and resolving errors.

 Examples of Server-Side Scripting Languages